What is Digital Preservation?

 The permanent service for preservation of cultural heritage data has been launched in 2014.
 The digital preservation service for research data is currently under development.
 During preparation of the service, it will be ensured that the original bit streams of data can be preserved unchanged and reproduced using contemporary devices.
 The rapid implementation of bit preservation ensures that the digital data possessed by organisations using it can be reliably preserved until the service is fully up and running.

-The activity of the PAS working group operates under the wings of the Open Science and Research initiative during the spring 2014.
-The PAS working group has a mandate to carry on its work at least until the end of 2014.
+The activity of the PAS working group operates under the wings of the Open Science and Research initiative 2014 - 2017.
+The digital preservation solution for research data will be in use in 2018.